rse/componentjs-chrome-plugin/content-scripts/README.md

-These are two crazy ComponentJS plugins: "component.plugin.tracing.js" hooks into ComponentJS and traces all API calls in the form of "<source, sourceType, origin, originType, operation, parameters>" tuples and emits the tuples again through a hook.
+These are two crazy ComponentJS plugins: "component.plugin.tracing.js" hooks into ComponentJS and traces all API calls in the form of "<relTime, source, sourceType, origin, originType, operation, parameters>" tuples and emits the tuples again through a hook.
 The "component.plugin.tracing-console.js" is a companion plugin which latches into this hook to gather all emitted tuples and just print them